saurabh49548/Hypothesis-Testing-with-ANOVA-on-Titanic-Dataset/README.md

 - Test whether observed differences are statistically significant.
 - Check whether ANOVA assumptions hold.
 - Identify which specific class pairs differ using post-hoc tests.
-- Measure the magnitude of the relationship using effect size.
 - Support findings using statistical visualization.

 ---